A deadly attack on a Methodist church in Pakistan killed at least nine people, the BBC reports.

 Open Doors works in Pakistan (#4 on the 2017 World Watch List) through a local network of churches called ALIVE.
 None of the team members of our partners were injured, but some had family members inside during the attack.
 “Obviously the situation is very chaotic and we fear more lives have been lost than the news is reporting,” says one of the ALIVE leaders.
 “Perhaps as many as 20.
 Over 40 have sustained serious injuries.
 Women and children were hiding in the vestry.”

-The ALIVE worker also said the attack was meant to frighten Christians away from church during advent.
+The ALIVE worker also said the attack was meant to frighten Christians in Pakistan away from their churches during advent.

 “It’s very hard.
 This is my mother’s childhood home,” The ALIVE worker said.
 “The members of the church are people whom we know and love.
 Our phones are ringing endlessly.
 Some of our Bible College students have lost family members too.
 Just now, a woman wept on my shoulder.
 She just kept repeating ‘Lord, have mercy, have mercy, have mercy’, and then, ‘Lord enable us to lift our voices and cry out ‘Jesus is Lord!’ so that we may stand and not be stopped from being in church.
 They cannot stop us!’”